microsoft/Data-Quality-Rule-Engine/README.md

 </dependency>
 ```

-The, simply import the class in your code:
+4. Then, simply import the class in your code:

 `import com.ms.dq.framework.DQFramework`

-To use the Data Quality Rule Engine as a library in the Databricks notebook:
+### To use the Data Quality Rule Engine as a library in the Databricks notebook:

 Build the Data Quality Rule Engine jar and upload the library to the Databricks cluster.
-The, simply import the class in the notebook:
+Then, simply import the class in the notebook:

 `import com.ms.dq.framework.DQFramework`